 Based in the coastal city of Aarhus, this series follows Dicte, a divorced crime journalist who has recently moved back to the area with her teenage daughter.
 Whilst taking an outside pee, she stumbles over the body of a young Bosnian woman.

 We follow Dicte and her traumatic flashbacks as police discover a baby in a river and a sordid set of murky crimes alongside.
 This program focuses heavily on its characters’ personal lives, including Dicte’s as she battles memories of her religious and estranged parents.
-There are three series of Dicte which become decidedly more sinister and twisted.
+There are three series of Dicte that become decidedly more sinister and twisted.

 You can stream this on Channel 4